MicrosoftDocs/dynamics365smb-docs/business-central/ui-experiences.md

 2. In the **Company Information** window, on the **User Experience** FastTab, select Premium  in the **Experience** field.

 ## Help Assumes Premium Experience
-All feature descriptions in user documentation for [!INCLUDE[d365fin](includes/d365fin_md.md)] assumes the **Premium** experience, meaning the descriptions cover the full scope of UI elements.
-Therefore, users with the **Essential** experience may in some topics read about functionality and UI elements that are not visible in their user interface.
+All feature descriptions in user documentation for [!INCLUDE[d365fin](includes/d365fin_md.md)] assume the **Premium** experience, meaning the descriptions cover the full scope of UI elements.
+A text note is inserted in high-level help topics for the Manufacturing and Service Managements feature areas stating that they require the **Premium** experience.

 ## See also
 [Creating New Companies](about-new-company.md)